casus/minterpy/docs/api/transformOperators/index.rst

 the global matrix into its elementary parts enabling to execute the transformations much faster with less storage requirement.

-The TransormationOperatorABC abstraction layer makes the interface uniform for all cases, by overloading the matrix multiplication ``@`` operator.
+The OperatorABC abstraction layer makes the interface uniform for all cases, by overloading the matrix multiplication ``@`` operator.
 The BarycentricOperatorABC provides a further abstraction for barycentric transformations.